The quarantine then and now

 According to the official academy of the Spanish language:

 1. m.
-Sanitary establishment to isolate those infected or suspected of contagious diseases.
+Sanitary establishments to isolate those infected or suspected of contagious diseases.

 2. m.
 Leper hospital.